Blackbutt Reserve: History

 The area of Blackbutt Reserve was originally a coal mine owned by the Scottish-Australian Mining Company who commenced mining in the area in 1863.

 Between 1915 and 1928, S.A.M Company sold small subdivisions in Lambton, New Lambton and Kotara.
 In 1932, an auction was held on the land, with only 5 of 52 lots being sold.
 One of the lots that sold was a 17.75 acres portion on Lookout Road, purchased by the Newcastle District Sailors and Soldiers Memorial Institute.
 Their intention was to provide work for unemployed returned servicemen, and to settle them as farmers on small allotments.
 The plan proved to be uneconomical and impractical and in March 1938 the land was resumed by the NSW government to form the first official portion of Blackbutt Reserve.

 In 1934, Joe Richley, president of the Northern Parks and Playground movement, persuaded New Lambton Council to purchase six hectares of bushland.
 In 1937, New Lambton Council purchased two adjoining 80 acres blocks, making a total land area of 240 acres.

 Parliament passed the Municipal Amalgamation Act 1 in 1938, which allowed small councils to be merged into one larger authority.
 The land was placed in trusteeship by Newcastle City Council in 1938.

 In 1940, Blackbutt Reserve was 144 acres.
 In 1949, part of Blackbutt Reserve was cut off due to the expansion of Carnley Road.

 In 1956, Newcastle City Council purchased another 270 acres from the S.A.M. company.
 In 1958 part of Blackbutt Reserve was damaged by fire and the introduction of exotic plant species such as lantana.

 In 1963, Newcastle City Council began the Blackbutt program as an effort to restore the reserve after it was overtaken by weeds.
 In 1985, the mining pit was closed and the land was given to Newcastle City Council for residential use.
 In 1993, the old mine site was renovated and then reopened for public use by Lord Mayor Joy Cummings; it was renamed Richley Reserve.

+A small wildlife park exists at the reserve displaying animals such as koalas, wombats, kangaroos, wallabies, possums, echidnas, emus, parrots and goannas.